Alex-Cannon/freeCodeCampPortfolio/challenges/javascript/0-cash-register.md

-### Cash Register Project
+---
+title: "Algorithm: Cash Register"
+certificate: "Javascript Algorithms and Data Structures"
+order: 0
+---
+Certificate: *Javascript Algorithms and Data Structures*
 #### { Instructions }
-Design a cash register drawer function checkCashRegister() that accepts purchase price as the first argument (price), payment as the second argument (cash), and cash-in-drawer (cid) as the third argument.
+**Design a cash register drawer** function checkCashRegister() that accepts purchase price as the first argument (price), payment as the second argument (cash), and cash-in-drawer (cid) as the third argument.

 cid is a 2D array listing available currency.